-As an institution devoted to the creation, discovery, and dissemination of knowledge to serve the public, the University of Maryland Libraries are committed to complying with all applicable laws regarding intellectual property.
+As an institution devoted to the creation, discovery, and dissemination of knowledge to serve the public, the UMD Libraries are committed to complying with all applicable laws regarding intellectual property.
 That commitment includes the full exercise of the rights accorded to users of copyrighted works under the "Fair Use" provision of federal copyright law.
-The University of Maryland Libraries also respect the rights of the creators of intellectual property and always execute due diligence in respecting those rights.
-It therefore is the policy of the University of Maryland Libraries to facilitate the exercise in good faith of full Fair Use rights by faculty, librarians, and staff, in furtherance of their teaching, research, and service activities.
+The UMD Libraries also respect the rights of the creators of intellectual property and always execute due diligence in respecting those rights.
+It therefore is the policy of the UMD Libraries to facilitate the exercise in good faith of full Fair Use rights by faculty, librarians, and staff, in furtherance of their teaching, research, and service activities.

-In support of this philosophy, the following guidelines have been developed for making materials available through electronic course reserves.
+In support of this philosophy, the following guidelines have been developed for making materials available through Electronic Reserves (e-reserves).

-- Prerequisites to Posting Electronic Reserve Materials: University Libraries will make materials available through a course e-reserve only at the request of the instructor.
+- Prerequisites to Posting Materials: UMD Libraries will make materials available on e-reserves only at the request of the instructor.
 The materials should be related to the educational goals of the course.
-Either the University or the instructor must own a lawful copy of the materials to be included in the course e-reserve.
+Either the University or the instructor must own a lawful copy of the materials.

-- Access: The ELMS course management system limits access to e-reserves for a particular course to students enrolled in that course, the instructor and a course administrator.
-Students are not charged to access course e-reserves.
+- Access: ELMS limits access to e-reserves for a particular course to students enrolled in that course, the instructor, and a course administrator.
+Students are not charged to access e-reserves.

 - copyright of the materials is owned by the instructor (e.g., course syllabi, reading lists, lectures) or the University (works required to be prepared under sponsored research agreements, University committee reports); or

-- the materials have entered the public domain (see: When Works Enter the Public Domain) or are not protected by copyright (e.g. works created by federal government employees in the scope of their employment); or
+- the materials have entered the public domain or are not protected by copyright (e.g. works created by federal government employees in the scope of their employment); or

 - the owner of copyright has given permission for the materials to be made available through e-reserves; or

-- the materials are made available under a license that authorizes the University to make them available through e-reserves either by linking or copying and posting the material on a course Web site; or
+- the materials are made available under a license that authorizes the University to make them available through e-reserves either by linking or posting the material on a course website; or

 - use of the materials qualifies as a "Fair Use" under copyright law.